 Use these operators and functions when building formulas.
-Click on the name of the operator or function to view more details.
-All functions are available everywhere that you can include a formula such as formula fields, validation rules, approval processes, and workflow rules, unless otherwise specified.
+All functions are available everywhere that you can include a formula-such as formula fields, validation rules, approval processes, and workflow rules, unless otherwise specified.

 Note: Extraneous spaces in the samples below are ignored.